 Cast iron pan

-- Flavor the panade: Add the shallot, Worcestershire, soy sauce, garlic, black pepper, chili powder, cumin, mustard, salt, and cayenne pepper.
-Mix to combine.
+Flavor the panade.
+Add the shallot, Worcestershire, soy sauce, garlic, black pepper, chili powder, cumin, mustard, salt, and cayenne pepper.
+Stir to combine.

-- Form into patties: Divide the mixture into 4 (6-ounce) portions.
+Form into patties.
+Divide the mixture into 4 (6-ounce) portions.
 Form each a patty about 1-inch thick and 3 1/2-inches wide.
 Place on a plate or baking sheet.
-Press your thumb into the center of each patty to create a dimple.
+Press your thumb into the center of each patty to create a shallow dimple.
 This will keep the burger from bulging in the center as it cooks.
 Cover with plastic wrap and refrigerate for at least 1 hour.

-- Rest the burgers: Transfer the burgers to a plate and top each with 1 slice of cheese if desired.
+Rest the burgers.
+Top each burger with 1 slice of cheese if desired.
 Rest for 5 minutes.